-- Initial minimum requirement,
+- Permanent Minimum Capital Requirement,

-- Fixed Overheads Requirements, and
+- Fixed Overhead Requirement, and

 - K-Factors Requirement.

 The Company throughout the year under review, managed its capital structure and made adjustments to it in light of the changes in the economic and business conditions and the risk characteristics of its activities.